Small Shipyard Grants

 E. Application Review

 This section specifies the criteria that the Maritime Administration will use to evaluate and award applications for Small Shipyard grants.
-The criteria incorporate the statutory eligibility requirements for this Program, which are specified in this notice as relevant.
-Applicants are encouraged to present in measurable terms how the Small Shipyard Grant will lead to transformative change(s) in their maritime community.
+The criteria incorporate the statutory eligibility requirements for this Program, which are specified in the notice as relevant.